image of web banner for downloading the WWD's 2024 Water Quality Report

 Our Drinking Water Sources and Treatment

 The Westborough Water District purchases 100% of its water from the San Francisco Public Utility Commission (SFPUC).
-The water supplied by the San Francisco Regional Water System (SFRWS), which is owned and operated by the SFPUC, our major water source originates from Spring Yosemite National Park snowmelt flowing down the Tuolumne River to storage in Hetch Hetchy Reservoir.
-The supply consists of surface water and groundwater that are well protected and carefully managed by the SFPUC.
-These sources are diverse in both the origin and the location with the surface water stored in reservoirs located in the Sierra Nevada, Alameda County and San Mateo County, and groundwater stored in a deep aquifer located in the northern part of San Mateo County.
-Maintaining this variety of sources is an important component of the SFPUC’s near- and long-term water supply management strategy.
+Our drinking water supply consists of surface water and groundwater that are well protected and carefully managed.
+The surface water is stored in reservoirs in the Sierra Nevada, Alameda County, and San Mateo County, and the groundwater is kept in a deep aquifer in the northern part of San Mateo County.
+Maintaining this variety of sources is an important component of the near- and long-term water supply management strategy of the San Francisco Public Utilities Commission (SFPUC).
+A diverse mix of sources protects us from potential disruptions due to emergencies or natural disasters, provides resiliency during periods of drought, and helps us ensure a long-term, sustainable water supply as we address issues such as climate uncertainty, regulatory changes, and population growth.

-To meet drinking water standards for consumption, all surface water supplies including the upcountry non-Hetch Hetchy sources (UNHHS) undergo treatment by the SFRWS before it is delivered.
-Water from Hetch Hetchy Reservoir is exempt from Federal and State filtration requirements but receives the following treatment: disinfection using ultraviolet light and chlorine, pH adjustment for optimum corrosion control, fluoridation for dental health protection, and chloramination for maintaining disinfectant residual and minimizing the formation of regulated disinfection byproducts.
-Water from local Bay Area reservoirs in Alameda County and UNHHS is delivered to Sunol Valley Water Treatment Plant (SVWTP); whereas water from local reservoirs in San Mateo County is delivered to Harry Tracy Water Treatment Plant (HTWTP).
-Water treatment at these plants consists of filtration, disinfection, fluoridation, optimum corrosion control, and taste and odor removal.
+To meet drinking water standards for human consumption, all surface water the SFPUC supplies must undergo proper treatment.
+Water from Hetch Hetchy Reservoir is exempt from state and federal filtration requirements due to its exceptional quality.
+It undergoes disinfection using ultraviolet light and chlorine, pH adjustment for optimum corrosion control, fluoridation for dental health protection, and chloramination for maintaining disinfectant residual and minimizing the formation of regulated disinfection byproducts.
+Water from local Bay Area reservoirs in Alameda County and upcountry non-Hetch Hetchy sources are delivered to the Sunol Valley Water Treatment Plant.
+Water from reservoirs in San Mateo County is delivered to the Harry Tracy Water Treatment Plant.
+Water treatment at these plants consists of filtration, disinfection, fluoridation, taste and odor removal, and optimum corrosion control.
+In 2024, neither upcountry non-Hetch Hetchy sources of water nor groundwater was used.

 The SFRWS conducts watershed sanitary surveys for the Hetch Hetchy source annually and for non-Hetch Hetchy surface water sources every five years.
 The latest sanitary surveys for the non-Hetch Hetchy watersheds were completed in 2021 for the period of 2016-2020.
-All these surveys, together with SFRWS’s stringent watershed protection management activities, were completed with support from partner agencies including National Park Service and US Forest Service.
-The purposes of the surveys are to evaluate the sanitary conditions and water quality of the watersheds and to review results of watershed management activities conducted in the preceding years.
-Wildfire, wildlife, livestock, and human activities continue to be the potential contamination sources.
-You may contact the San Francisco District office of the State Water Resources Control Board’s Division of Drinking Water (SWRCB) at 510-620-3474 for the review of these reports.
+These surveys document the SFPUC’s stringent watershed protection activities that are implemented with support from partner agencies including the National Park Service and the United States Forest Service.

 Drinking Water and Lead